leondutoit/pydatsci/README.md

 #### Notes

 On Mac you'll need an up to date version of [XQuartz](http://xquartz.macosforge.org/landing/) to display the ggplot graphics.
 On Linux X11 should be fine.
-On Windows I'm uncertain still - Cygwin I think ([link](http://stackoverflow.com/questions/20094118/ssh-into-vagrant-with-x-server-set-up)).
+On Windows, follow the instructions in `windows-instructions.txt`.

 #### LICENSE